Blog Post Title One

 When I first saw it, I had two reactions.
 I loved it, but it also made me uncomfortable.
 Whenever anyone talked about it, I smiled and said it was a great movie.
 But I didn’t want to watch it a second time and I certainly didn’t want to listen to the soundtrack.
 I couldn’t put my finger on why, but I also didn’t want to dig around and find out.

 I’m not going to lie.
 I’ve been struggling lately.
 I honestly feel like this happens a lot, but the truth is, it’s because I’m always working towards being better.
-That takes work.
+At least, I’m trying.
+And that takes work.
+A lot of work.

 If I didn’t care, if “good enough” was actually good enough, then I could get off the trauma train and live a fairly calm existence.
 But I don’t want to do that.
 I want to do better, be better, live better.
 Not better than anyone else, but better than I have in my past.
 My past.